Bedford, New Hampshire: Transportation

 Two major highways run through Bedford.
 The Everett Turnpike runs north-south, and Route 101 runs east-west.
 The segment of the Everett Turnpike north of NH 101 and the segment of NH 101 east of the Everett Turnpike are designated Interstate 293; I-293 turns at this interchange.

-The portion of Route 101 in eastern Bedford is a freeway, while the majority of the route through Bedford and to the west is a surface road.
-US 3 and Route 114 also run through Bedford.
+The portion of Route 101 in eastern Bedford from New Hampshire Route 114 to the Manchester border is a freeway, while the remainder of the route through the town is a surface road.
+US 3 also runs through Bedford.

 Manchester–Boston Regional Airport is one town away, in Manchester.

 A proposed extension of the MBTA Commuter Rail's Lowell Line would see trains being extended to the neighboring city of Manchester, making stops at Nashua and Bedford along the way.
 The proposed Bedford/MHT station stop would be located in Bedford underneath the Raymond Wieczorek Drive Bridge, and is intended to serve both the town of Bedford and Manchester-Boston Regional Airport.